coollabsio/documentation-coolify/docs/troubleshoot/applications/bad-gateway.md

 ## Diagnosis
-- **Port Configuration:** Check the port your application is listening on and see if the correct port is entered in the **Port Expose** field on the Coolify dashboard.
+- **Port Configuration:** Check the port your application is listening on and see if the correct port is entered in the **Port Exposes** field on the Coolify dashboard.

 - **Host Mapping:** Check if the application’s port is mapped to the host system.